UniqueNetwork/unique-sdk/packages/web/README.md

 POST /extrinsic/sign
 ```

+In order to execute request you have two options:
+- You may set `SIGNER_SEED` or `SIGNER_URI` environment variable.
+- Or you may set the `Authorization` request header to the mnemonic seed phrase: `Seed <Mnemonic seed phrase here>`

 Returns sign for extrinsic.
-Next, you need to add a signature with the transaction object to be sent to the blockchain.
+Next, you need to add a signature to the transaction object to be sent to the blockchain using `/extrinsic/submit` method.

 #### Request body